 An implant registry is an integrated data system that tracks Kaiser Permanente members who have received a specific type of implant (such as an artificial hip or a pacemaker).
 Our registries collect information on member demographics (age, gender), implant models, surgeries or other procedures, and health outcomes.
 "This helps us identify the best implants and surgical techniques for our members," explains Liz Paxton, MA, Director of Kaiser Permanente National Implant Registries.

 Tracking the success of implants

 By keeping track of implants and how well they work for a large group of members, it's easier for you and your health team to figure out which implant is right for you.
-By collecting and analyzing this information for all Kaiser Permanente members nationwide, we can better answer your questions, address your concerns, and give you the latest information on your surgery and your implant.
+By collecting and analyzing this information for all Kaiser Permanente members nationwide, we can better answer your questions, address your concerns, and provide the latest information on your surgery and your implant.
 "We now are utilizing the power of computers and our electronic medical record system to capture, track, and research the overall health of our members," says Tad Funahashi, MD, Kaiser Permanente Chief Innovation Officer.
-"Kaiser Permanente currently keeps registries for members with many chronic conditions and who have received implanted orthopedic and cardiac devices.
+"Kaiser Permanente currently keeps registries for members with many chronic conditions and who have received implanted orthopedic, cardiac, and vascular devices.
 And we are developing additional tools that will enable our clinicians to use these powerful techniques across the spectrum of medical care."

 Improving the quality of care

 Data from the implant registry helps us predict your risk for complications, such as infection and pain after surgery.
 By understanding your risks, we're better able to manage your care before and after surgery to decrease the chance of complications, which allows our members and physicians to make the best choices about their care.